Xinzhu-Fang/shinyNDTr/README.md

 ## curretn status
 I pulled ehtan's changes then found bugs in my code.
 The pull was reverted and the bug need to be fixed yet.

+## cindy's shiny coding scheme
+* global variables are not prefixed
+* inputs and outputs are prefixed with the name of the tab they are under, for example, DS_list_of_binned_files.
+* reactive functions are prefixed with "reactive"
+* variables in the scope of renderUI are prefixed with "private"
+* variables created simply to pass value inside functions are prefixed with "temp"
+* reactiveValues are prefixed with "rv"
+* eventReactive functions are prefixed with "er"

+## key components
+* chosen_raster, chosen_binned, chosen_script, and chosen_result are chosen from the server using shinyFiles
+* to_be_saved_script and to_be_saved_result

 ## Getting started
 * `install.packages(c("yaml","digest", "devtools", "curl"))`, which provide you with the basic tools for package development"
 * For developlers: